metafacture/metafacture-documentation/docs/flux/Flux-User-Guide.md

 The `default` keyword tells Flux to assign the respective value _only_ if the variable has not yet been set on the command line.
 Without `default`, previous assignments, e.g. from command line variables, will be overridden by the explicitly assigned value.

+### File paths

 Paths are always relative to the directory within which the flux command is executed.
-Paths must be stated in UNIX style - even when running Metafacture under windows.
-To address files relative to the location of the executed flux file, use the predefined `FLUX_DIR` variable.
+Paths can always be stated in UNIX style - even when running Metafacture under windows.
+If using Windows style you have to exscape the backslashes. (`C:\my\path` > `C:\\my\path`) To address files relative to the location of the executed flux file, use the predefined `FLUX_DIR` variable.
+You can also use `..` for the parent directory.
+The use of a single to to refer to the current directory `.` is optional (`./myFile` = `myFile`) but not necessary.

 ### Comments
 Flux supports single line C/Java-style comments: `//comment`.